tylerdefoor/Parallel-Computation/README.md

 ### Timing.cpp
 Passes an int array between two processes on two machines.
 The int array increases in size until $MAXNUMBER increasing by steps of $STEP.
 This timing is then graphed and a report is written

+##PA2 - Mandelbrot
+Graphs the Mandelbrot function sequentially and in parallel and compares the time.